yuriy-stryzhak/samsung_form/README.md

 #### Create Service Account
 1. Go to [Google Cloud Console](https://console.cloud.google.com/)
 2. Create a new project or select existing one
-3. Enable Google Drive API and Google Sheets API
+3. Enable Google Sheets API
 4. Create a Service Account
 5. Download the JSON key file
 6. Place it in `backend/service-account-key.json`

-#### Google Drive Setup
-1. Create a folder in Google Drive
-2. Share it with your service account email (with Editor permissions)
-3. Copy the folder ID from the URL
-4. Add to `GOOGLE_DRIVE_FOLDER_ID` in `.env`

 #### Google Sheets Setup
 1. Create a new Google Sheet